If you are going to take advantage of points earning credit cards, it is important that you do an occasional account review.

 Unfortunately, some companies have restricted or reduced their access to your accounts for security purposes.
 Still the program has a lot to offer and it might be worth you taking a look at it.
 For me, I like to keep things simple, so I do an annual review myself and keep the results as a spreadsheet in my travel notebook.

-You also just want to have a general idea of how many points you have in your account, because occasionally people get hacked and have their points stolen.
+It doesn’t take very long to look at each account and make a quick note of how many points you have.
+You should have a general idea of how many points you there are in your accounts, because occasionally people have their points stolen.
 Any time you have something that has value, someone out there is probably trying to figure out how to steal it.
 Sad but true.

 A program may also accidentally mess up the points balance in your account.
-I had that happen when Marriott changed to Bonvoy (insert eye roll….Marriott) and I had to follow up with their Customer Service to get the issue corrected.
-Since I was aware that an account changeover was coming, I had kept screenshots of my points total which made it much easier to recover my balance.
-I found a good use of my Marriott points last year, and have actively avoided their programs ever since.
-They are a hot mess!
+I had that happen when Marriott changed over to to Bonvoy and I had to follow up with their Customer Service to get the issue corrected.

 My Final Thoughts

-You work hard to earn points.
+You work hard to earn points and reward certificates.
 They have value.
-It makes sense that you protect your assets by doing a quick review from time to time and find a way to use any points before they expire.
-There are tons of ways you can use them like cash back, gift cards, hotel nights, airfare, shopping, donations and a whole lot more.
+It makes sense that you protect your assets by doing a quick review from time to time to take stock of what you have.
+Then you can plan how you will use them BEFORE they expire.

 Dream, Plan, Save, Adventure!